Back to blog

 The best all-in-one platform: Amplyfy

-Four of those six jobs — discovery, promotion, storage, and AI — do not need four separate subscriptions.
-They are exactly what Amplyfy was built to handle in one place.
+Several of those jobs—discovery, promotion planning, links, storage, and AI-assisted admin—can share one workspace.
+They are what Amplyfy was built to handle in one place.

 Amplyfy is a creative ecosystem built specifically for independent musicians.
 Instead of paying for and switching between separate apps, you get: